College Football Playoff considering expansion to 12 teams

 The proposal includes no dates for semifinals and the championship game to be played, but did indicate the semifinals would not be played as a doubleheader on a single day.

 Currently six bowl games have a three-year rotation for hosting the semifinals and the championship game site is open to bidders, similar to the what the NFL does with the Super Bowl.
-The current semifinal bowl rotation includes the Rose, Sugar, Orange, Fiesta, Cotton and Peach bowls.
+The current semifinal bowl rotation includes the Rose, Sugar, Orange, Fiesta, Cotton and Peach bowls, not they are not guaranteed to be hosts in the proposed expansion plan.

 “The process for selecting the six bowls that would rotate as hosts of the quarterfinals and semifinals (is) still to be determined,” the CFP plan said.

-The plan is expected to be presented to CFP officials in Chicago on June 17-18.
-It’s an important step in a process that has several more ahead.
+The group has been working on an expansion plan for almost two years and it might have been put forth sooner if not for the pandemic.

+“The four-team format has been very popular and is a big success,” the members of the four-person working group said in a statement.
+“But it’s important that we consider the opportunity for more teams and more student-athletes to participate in the playoff.
+After reviewing numerous options, we believe this proposal is the best option to increase participation, enhance the regular season and grow the national excitement of college football.”

-The management committee must determine next week whether it will recommend expansion to university presidents who make up the CFP oversight committee.
+The full management committee will determine next week whether it will recommend expansion to university presidents who make up the CFP oversight committee.
 The presidents are scheduled to meet with the management committee in Dallas on June 22.

-If the presidents sign off, the next step is determining whether the plan can be implemented and when.
+If the presidents sign off, the next step is determining over the summer whether the plan can be implemented and when.
+The final approval would likely come in September.

 The College Football Playoff is entering year eight of a 12-year agreement with ESPN.
 The deal doesn't lock in a format but an assumption has been that any changes would come after that deal expires following the 2025 season.